NYSOSDC/WARN/README.md

 The current year file is updated weekly.

-Prior years files are saved in the /Historical Data folder and updated occasionally, mostly for fomatting issues or small changes.
+Prior year files are saved in the /Historical Data folder and updated occasionally, mostly for fomatting issues or small changes.

 # Questions?
 Suggestions?
 Comments?